What is Acceptance Criteria?

-Definition: In agile methodologies, acceptance criteria refers to a set of predefined requirements that must be met in order to mark a user story complete.
+In Agile, acceptance criteria refer to a set of predefined requirements that must be met to mark a user story complete.
 Acceptance criteria are also sometimes called the “definition of done” because they determine the scope and requirements that must be executed by developers to consider the user story finished.

 As a product manager or product owner, you may be responsible for writing acceptance criteria for the stories in your product backlog.
-In this article, we’ll define acceptance criteria, look at a few examples, and explore some best practices for writing it.
+This article will define acceptance criteria, look at a few examples, and explore some best practices for writing it.

-In agile methodologies, acceptance criteria refers to a set of predefined requirements that must be met in order to mark a user story complete.
+In agile methodologies, acceptance criteria refer to a set of predefined requirements that must be met to mark a user story complete.
 They are a form of agile requirements documentation.
 As with most things agile, there are varying definitions of acceptance criteria.